MEleonoraRossi/BigDataPhylogeny-Course/Day4/Lab7.md

   1. Open PopArt > File > Open > select your .nex file.

   A warning message with appear probably with information on your sequences:

   <img width="442" height="122" alt="image" src="https://github.com/user-attachments/assets/930c14d1-a55b-4cf1-ab8c-ae38ddd4a6b9" />

   Don't worry, you can click `accept`.
   A second message will pop-up:

   <img width="469" height="132" alt="image" src="https://github.com/user-attachments/assets/30ddee87-ab11-4364-a4b3-85328c126ab1" />

   Here you decide what to do, depending on your dataset.

-  3. Network > TCS Network  (or try Median-Joining Network for comparison).
+  3.	`Network > TCS Network`  (or try Median-Joining Network for comparison).
-  4. Use Graph > Colour nodes by trait to map location (Weddell Sea / Bouvet Island) and colour morph (orange / white).
+  4. Use `Edit > Set trait color` to map location (Weddell Sea / Bouvet Island) and colour morph (orange / white) (you should have this information in advance as traits in the nexus file or add a trait file porteriorly).
-  5. Export figure as PDF or SVG.
+  5. Export figure as PDF or SVG (`File > Export graphics`).

   #### Interpreting the network
   - Are the two species (*T. challengeriana* and *T. dantarti*) separated by many mutational steps or few?